 It is a good idea to have a wrongful death attorney review your case and correctly calculate the value of your claim.
 Feel free to contact us for help appraising your case.
 Our firm often uses forensic economists and other financial experts to help us valuate future damages so that you can be sure you and your family receive appropriate compensation.

 Each state sets its own standards regarding limits to damages for wrongful death actions.
 In Ohio, there is no limit to the amount of compensatory damages you can receive.
-Compensatory damages are for losses you actually sustained, like bills and loss of income.
-There is a cap, however, on the amount of non-compensatory or emotional damages the judge can award you.
-The state limits these types of damages to $250,000.
+Compensatory damages are for losses you actually suffered, like bills and loss of income.
+There is a $250,000 cap, however, on non-compensatory or emotional damages.

 It is important to note that there is also a limit on the amount of time the personal representative has to file a wrongful death claim, which is generally two years from the date of death.
 Failure to file on time will nullify your rights to benefits.

-Motor vehicle crashes were the leading cause of death in 2014 for individuals age 11 and also for ages 16 through 24.
-If it was your loved one affected, please seek the help of a wrongful death lawyer.
-For help getting compensation for damages you sustained after losing a loved one, call Levy Law Offices for a free consultation: 513-655-5089.
+If you lost a loved one due to someone else’s negligent, reckless or violent actions, please seek the help of a wrongful death lawyer.
+For help getting compensation for damages you suffered after losing a loved one, call Levy Law Offices for a free consultation: 513-655-5089.
 We can also be reached via email.
 Our attorneys are available 24/7, and we represent individuals and families throughout the Tri-State Area.